saburbutt/saburbutt.github.io/_pages/about.md

 ---

-I serve as a Postdoctoral Researcher at the [Institute for the Future of Education (IFE)](https://tec.mx/en/ife), Tecnológico de Monterrey, Mexico.
+I am a Postdoctoral Researcher at the [Institute for the Future of Education (IFE)](https://tec.mx/en/ife), Tecnológico de Monterrey, Mexico.
 In this role, I lead interdisciplinary projects that bridge the fields of Natural Language Processing and Education.
 Alongside my research, I also teach at Tecnológico de Monterrey, where I share my expertise in NLP, machine learning, and artificial intelligence with students.

 I earned my Ph.D. in Computer Science from the [Centro de Investigación en Computación](http://www.cic.ipn.mx/index.php/es/), Instituto Politécnico Nacional (IPN).
 My doctoral research focused on “Automatic Personality and Behavior Detection in Texts Using Deep Learning,” under the mentorship of [Dr. Alexander Gelbukh](https://www.gelbukh.com/) and [Dr. Grigori Sidorov](http://www.cic.ipn.mx/~sidorov/).
 I also hold a master’s degree with honors in Computer Science from the same institution and completed my bachelor’s degree at [Forman Christian University](https://www.fccollege.edu.pk/) in Lahore, where I specialized in Software Engineering and Computer Sciences.